moosepicksanalytics/moose-picks-api/RAILWAY_SETUP.md

 ## Your App is Live! 🎉

-Your Railway app URL should look like: `https://your-app-name.railway.app`
+Your Railway app URL: `https://moose-picks-api-production.up.railway.app`

 ### ⚠️ If You Can't Generate Domain (Port Issue)